 In a personal injury action, the injured person usually has six years to file a civil lawsuit seeking damages.

-Procedures in a Bangor Wrongful Death Action
+Procedures in a Bangor, Maine Wrongful Death Action

 Who May Bring a Wrongful Death Lawsuit?